-It’s not a simple matter of, “There are bad people who give horses drugs,” and it’s not even necessarily a matter of, “All drugs are bad.”
-You see, this drugs and horses thing is a multi-headed beast, and, in my opinion, it’s going to be pretty hard to kill.
+It’s not a simple matter of, “There are bad people who give horses drugs.”
+It’s also not necessarily a matter of, “All drugs are bad.”
+You see, this drugs and horses thing is a multi-headed beast, In my opinion, it’s going to be pretty hard to resolve questions pertaining to the use of drugs in performance horses to everyone’s satisfaction.
 That’s not to say it’s not worth trying, just that it’s going to be hard, and it’s going to require a concerted effort.
-Whether anyone has the will to do it, well, that’s really the problem.
+Whether everyone has the will to do it, well, that’s another problem.

-The article that started the most recent furor about horse racing, “Big Purses, Sore Horses, and Death,” can be read if you CLICK HERE.
+An article that started a recent furor about horse racing, “Big Purses, Sore Horses, and Death,” can be read if you CLICK HERE.
 The article about drugs in the show horse industry can be seen if you CLICK HERE.
 Both articles talk about the same sort of thing – lots of drugs, little oversight, pressure to perform.
-Fewer deaths than in Thoroughbred racing, of course, but really, that sort of news should be listed under the heading of “damning with faint praise.”
+There appear to be fewer drug-related deaths in show horses than in Thoroughbred racing, of course, but really, that sort of news should be listed under the heading of “damning with faint praise.”

 The articles describe a culture where horses are asked to perform with little regard to their health, and are given drugs to try to improve their performance.
 Both legitimate and illegal medications, coupled with lax and uncoordinated oversight, are accused of having put the the safety and welfare of horses at risk.
 The drugs, it is alleged, are said to be responsible for horses dying – something along the lines of 24 horses a week on the Thoroughbred racetracks, and at least one pony at a horse show.

 These articles are not exactly the sorts of things that the horse world is enthusiastic to have brought up.
 It kind of gives everyone a black eye.
-Still, given the much publicized concerns about the use of performance enhancing drugs (PEDs) in human athletic endeavors, and society’s concerns about them, investigations of the same subject in horses was going to happen eventually.
+Still, given the much publicized concerns about the use of performance enhancing drugs (PEDs) in human athletic endeavors, and society’s concerns about them, I think it’s a really good idea to get discussions out in the open.

-But proper use of the word “eventually” came and went a long time ago.
-It’s not like investigating drugs in horses new for the Times.
+It’s not like investigating drugs in horses is new.
 Using search terms “doping horse racing,” in the NYT search engine, I found that the NYT has been pursuing the subject of doping in horse racing for a long time.